jack-morgan/Personal-Website/_posts/2017-09-08-Titanic-Machine-Learning-Introduction.md

 <img src="https://github.com/jack-morgan/Personal-Website/raw/gh-pages/Images/Survivedbysex.png" width="400" height="300" />

-For the majority of machine learning algorithms, the values must be numeric and thus the 'sex' must be converted from male/female to 0/1:
+For the majority of machine learning algorithms, the values must be numeric and thus the 'sex' must be converted from male/female to 1/0:

 ```python
 for df in [df_test,df_train]:
     df['Sex']=df['Sex'].apply(lambda x: 1 if x == 'male' else 0)
 ```

-Part 1: Decision Tree Classifier
+## Part 1: Decision Tree Classifier (CAST)

 A decision tree will be used to classify the data, and thus predict whether the passenger survived (1) or not (0).
+For information purposes, decision tree algorithms are also referred to as Classification and Regression Trees (CART).
+Decision trees are a quick and easy way to make predictions on data due to the fact that little preprocessing is required.
+The majority of machine learning algorithms (e.g. regression models) require the features to be scaled or normalised before fitting the model to the data; however, this is not necessary for decision trees as the tree structure is not affected.

 Only the 'Sex' and 'Fare' features will be used, so the other features can be dropped: